MaximeB5/Blackjack/README.md

   - PROGRAM :

 			-	Infinite loop at GameBoard::Play -> blocked in checkPlayers (I can only add or remove players but not play lmao)
+			-	Here is the trace :

+				Blackjack program

+				--- DEBUG -> GameBoard::Play : Step 1 Start ---
+				Would you like to add new players to the game ?
+If yes, press the Y key, otherwise press any key Y
+				Enter your title
+				Tit
+				Enter your name
+				Nam
+				Enter the number of coins you would like
+				10
+				Would you like to add new players to the game ?
+If yes, press the Y key, otherwise press any key n

+				--- DEBUG -> GameBoard::Play : Step 1 End ---

+				--- DEBUG -> GameBoard::Play : Step 2 Start ---

+				--- DEBUG -> GameBoard::Play : Step 2 End ---

+				--- DEBUG -> GameBoard::Play : Step 3 Start ---

+				--- DEBUG -> GameBoard::Play : Step 3 End ---

+				--- DEBUG -> GameBoard::Play : Step 4 Start ---

+				--- DEBUG -> GameBoard::Play : Step 4 End ---

+				--- DEBUG -> GameBoard::Play : Step 5 Start ---

+				--- DEBUG -> GameBoard::Play : Step 5 End ---

+				--- DEBUG -> GameBoard::Play : Step 1 Start ---
+				Would you like to remove players from the game ?
+If yes, press the Y key, otherwise press any key

   - CODE :